muratk5n/thirdwave/en/README.md

 'If more people had a voice outcome wld be different?'.

 The mass 'having a voice' is less valuable than thought leaders thinking better.
-Have a voice, fine, but won't change anything.
+Have a voice, fine, but won't change much.

 "[2019] Zuckerberg says the Iraq War motivated him to create Facebook"